nens/cookiecutter-prefect-template/{{ cookiecutter.project_name }}/README.md

 First a little bit of github administration:

 - [ ] Just making sure: you created a github repo and did the init/add/push shown after generating the project?
 - [ ] Go to the ["manage access" page](https://github.com/nens/{{ cookiecutter.project_name }}/settings/access) and click "add teams": add the "adviseurs" team with **write** access.
-Otherwise you're the only one that can work on it.
+Otherwise you're the only one who can work on it.
-- [ ] On that same page, add the team "nelen-schuurmans-pull-only" team with **read** access.
+- [ ] On that same page, add the team "nelen-schuurmans-pull-only" with **read** access.
 Otherwise the server cannot download the docker image.

 If you're working on other prefect tasks, you probably have these two installed already: